 Redressability

-What Is “Dismissed on Standing”?
+What Is ‘Dismissed on Standing’?

 “Dismissed on standing” is a legal concept that involves dismissing the case because of the lack of standing to sue.
-If the court decides that you don’t have the right to file a lawsuit, it dismisses the case due to the “lack of standing.”
+If the court decides you don’t have the right to file a lawsuit, it dismisses the case due to the “lack of standing.”

 Click to contact our personal injury lawyers today